tor-crosschain/TrustOnRelaychain-Simulator/README.md

 # A cross-chain simulator for evaluating the performance of ToR

+> The implementation version of ToR on Ethereum is in another repository [TrustOnRelaychain](https://github.com/tor-crosschain/TrustOnRelaychain)

 ## Introduction

 The cross-chain simulator consists of two parts: chain simulator + relayer.